 1. Having a killer email address for promoting music:

-I know this is blatantly obvious, but to start sending promos over email, you will need an emailing address.
-Yet, you shouldn't use any email address, for example, your personal account.
+I know this is blatantly obvious, but to start sending music through email, you will need an emailing address.
+Yet, you shouldn’t use any email address, for example, your personal account.

 Remember, the ultimate goal of promoting music is to gain awareness about the music you’re selling.